Learning Systems Thinking

 Keynotes, talks, workshops, interviews — and other fun stuff.

-Join Diana Montalion's 3-hour workshop to learn systems thinking for software professionals.
-You'll understand how to view software systems holistically, recognize and correct common mistakes, and develop strategies to improve systems-thinking skills.
-This course is ideal for technologists who seek to integrate diverse expertise, work with complex systems, and become leaders who can foster collaborative, insightful environments with minimal oversight.
+A three-hour workshop on systems thinking for software professionals.
+Understand how to view software systems holistically, recognize and correct common mistakes, and develop strategies to improve systems-thinking skills.

 Keynotes, talks, and interviews.